We are a well-funded, world class team, experienced, energetic and passionate about success.

 During his career he has worked on micro and nano-structured optical wave guides, nonlinear optical processes, inverse electromagnetic problems, photonics band gaps and low density of state guidance mechanisms, always with the aim of transferring innovative ideas into practical optical fibres.
 For over 10 years he has been at the forefront of the development of structured optical fibre technology and has led teams developing several world-first fibres.
 He has published over 200 peer-reviewed articles in international journals and conferences and presented over 20 invited talks worldwide on the topic of structured fibres alone.
 For his innovative research and scientific vision, he has been awarded fellowships from the Royal Society and from the Royal Academy of Engineering.
 More recently he has won a European Research Council (ERC) consolidator grant for producing the next-generation of optical fibres for data and power delivery.

-Marco Petrovich is a leading expert in structured fibres.
-A Principal Research Fellow at the Optoelectronics Research Centre with eighteen years’ experience in the development of special optical fibres, spanning fabrication technology, optical and material characterisation and optical fibre sensing.
+Marco is a in leading expert in microstructured fibres and a Professorial Fellow Enterprise at the Optoelectronics Research Centre with eighteen years’ experience in the development of special optical fibres, spanning fabrication technology, optical and material characterisation and optical fibre sensing.

 Marco has been coordinating the Micro-structured Optical Fibre fabrication activities and facility at the ORC since 2009, including development activities within the EPSRC Centre for Innovative Manufacturing in Photonics.
 He has a wide repertoire as principal Investigator and Co-Investigator for multiple research grants from the Industry, the defence sector and the EU.

-Dr Petrovich is a senior member of the Institute of Electrical and Electronics Engineers (IEEE) and of the Optical Society of America (OSA), a member of the technical programme committee of international conferences and is associate Editor of the IEEE Sensors Journal.
-Dr Petrovich has authored or co-authored over 200 journal and conference papers.
+Prof. Petrovich is a senior member of the Institute of Electrical and Electronics Engineers (IEEE) and of the Optical Society of America (OSA), a member of the technical programme committee of international conferences and is associate Editor of the IEEE Sensors Journal.
+Prof. Petrovich has authored or co-authored over 200 journal and conference papers.

 Dr Mike Fake: Co-Founder & Director